-When approved, prescribers can access the authority approval number through HPOS and must record it on the authority prescription form.
-Prescribers should also record the item code on the authority prescription form.
+When approved, you can access the authority approval number through HPOS and you must record it on the authority prescription form.
+You should also record the item code on the authority prescription form.

-To apply for approval to prescribe a written authority required drug via mail, you must post the completed and signed PBS authority application form, supporting documents and authority prescription form(s).
+To apply for approval to prescribe a written authority required drug through the mail, you must post the completed and signed PBS authority application form, supporting documents and authority prescription form(s) to us.

-When approved, the authority prescription form is stamped with CAR approval and returned by mail to the provider or patient as indicated on the form.
+When approved, we stamp the authority prescription form with CAR approval and return it by mail to you or your patient as shown on the form.

-Where authority applications for balance of supply or continuing treatment can be made by phone, you must call the PBS Complex Drugs Programs enquiry line.
+Where you can make authority applications for balance of supply or continuing treatment by phone, you must call the PBS Complex Drugs Programs enquiry line.

-When approved, prescribers must record the authority approval number provided by us on the authority prescription form.
+When approved, you must record the authority approval number we provide on the authority prescription form.
 Phone authority approval numbers start with Z, CARZ or TRZZ and are followed by 4 digits and 2 letters.
 For example, Z1234AB or CARZ1234AB or TRZZ1234AB.

 Hospital authority form

-To prescribe CAR HSDs in a public hospital participating in the pharmaceutical reforms, the prescriber can use the Public Hospital Prescription form.
+- public hospital participating in the pharmaceutical reforms, the prescriber can use the Public Hospital Prescription form

-To prescribe CAR HSDs in a private hospital, prescribers can use their own personalised PBS prescription pads.
+- private hospital, prescribers can use their own personalised PBS prescription pads